Shavon Shields: Fraport Skyliners (2016–2017)

 On August 24, 2016, Shields signed with the German team Fraport Skyliners.

 Dolomiti Energia Trento (2017–2018)

-Fraport Skyliners Frankfurt loaned Shavon Shields to Aquila Basket Trento in the tail end of 2016-17.
+Fraport Skyliners Frankfurt loaned Shavon Shields to Aquila Basket Trento during the tail end of 2016–17.

 Kirolbet Baskonia (2018–2020)

 On July 18, 2018, Shields signed a two-year deal with Kirolbet Baskonia of the Liga ACB and the EuroLeague.

 On June 30, 2020, Shields won the Liga ACB with Kirolbet Baskonia.